ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ## Age Data

-The _Age Data_ file assigns an age to an individuals' ID.
+The _Age Data_ file assigns an age to an individual via their ID.
 The _Age Data_ takes precedence over the age data within the _Population Settings_ file.
 Figure 6 shows an example _Age Data_ file.

 <img src="ageData.png" alt="age Data Example" width="100">